KxSystems/docs/docs/cloud/aws/migration.md

 ### On-demand licensing

-You can sign up for an on-demand license, and use it to enable kdb+ on each of the on-demand EC2 nodes.
-Kdb+ on-demand usage registers by core and by minutes of execution.
+You can sign up for an on-demand license, and use it to enable kdb+ on each of the on-demand EC2 nodes. kdb+ on-demand usage registers by core and by minutes of execution.

 ## Encryption